-The cherry blossoms may already be blooming in Tokyo and Washington, D.C., but it’s not too late to book a last-minute trip to experience the best of spring scenery somewhere else in the world.
-And what better way to enjoy it than from a window seat of a train?
-This spring, you can see the tulip fields at their peak in late April on a Dutch electric train or journey to the Grand Canyon on a vintage steam locomotive before the summer crowds (and temperatures) arrive.
+The cherry blossoms may be blooming in Tokyo and Washington, D.C., but unfortunately this is not the year to experience spring scenery somewhere else in the world.
+That doesn’t mean you can’t plan ahead for next year, especially for vacations that take a little more planning like a train trip.
+For example, you can see the tulip fields at their peak in late April on a Dutch electric train or journey to the Grand Canyon on a vintage steam locomotive before the summer crowds (and temperatures) arrive.
 Here are six of our favorite scenic train rides that are at their best in the spring.

 The Tokaido Shinkansen Line

 If you’re traveling from Tokyo to Kyoto on the Tokaido Shinkansen bullet train, be sure to pay attention as you pass through Shizuoka Prefecture.
 When you’re heading south, you’ll see Mount Fuji on the right side of the train and a pink sea of shibazakura, or moss phlox, blossoming to the left.
 If you’d rather enjoy the flowers at a slower pace, the annual Fuji Shibazakura Festival typically takes place between April and May, with peak bloom typically falling in the first few weeks of May.

 Route: Interlaken, Grindelwald, or Wengen to Jungfraujoch, Switzerland